Nitro (Imagicaa)

 Nitro (नाइट्रो) is a steel Floorless Coaster at Imagicaa amusement park in Khopoli, Maharashtra, India.
 Manufactured by Bolliger & Mabillard, the roller coaster reaches a maximum height of 132 ft and a maximum speed of 65.2 mph.
 The coaster also features five inversions.
 Nitro opened to the public in October 2013.

 History

 As construction progressed with the theme park in early 2013, the owners of the park gave no details about the roller coaster other than that it would be the largest roller coaster in India.
 Even after the Roller Coaster Database reported that a Bolliger & Mabillard Floorless Coaster would be built at the park, the owners still released no details.
 In April 2013, the first pieces of the roller coaster were erected.
 By the end of August, all of the coaster's track was installed.
 Then in the third quarter of 2013, Adlabs Imagica released the details of Nitro.

 Nitro was originally scheduled to open in May 2013; however, it did not open until October.

+In 2018, Imagicaa announced that Nitro would be renamed to Hot Wheels Nitro, after a partnership with Mattel.